proehlen/3d-sine-waves/README.md

 ## Instructions

 * Click 'Add' to add new waves.
-* Select waves with the mouse by clicking the spheres
+* Select waves with the mouse by clicking the spheres (wave origin)
-* Move wave origins by dragging the arrows above the wave origin
+* Move wave origins by dragging the arrows at the wave origin
 * Adjust wave parameters by entering new values in the selected wave panel